-For people that have Amazon Fire TV devices, Cochlear also offers Audio Streaming for Hearing Aids (ASHA) support on compatible devices.
-You can use direct streaming from Fire TV to the following sound processors: Cochlear Nucleus 8, Nucleus 7, Nucleus Kanso 2, and Baha 6 Max sound processors.

-And remember, if you don't want to miss any medal-winning performances when you're not in front of the TV, you can also stream audio directly from a compatible Apple or AndroidTM device wherever you are.
+For people that have Amazon Fire TV devices, Cochlear also offers Audio Streaming for Hearing Aids (ASHA) support on compatible devices.+ You can use direct streaming from Fire TV to the following sound processors: Cochlear Nucleus[®] 8, Nucleus 7, Nucleus Kanso[®] 2, and Baha[®] 6 Max sound processors.
+And remember, if you don't want to miss any medal-winning performances when you're not in front of the TV, you can also stream audio directly from a compatible Apple or Android[TM] device wherever you are.

-For more information about Cochlear Wireless accessories visit our website here.
+For more information about Cochlear Wireless accessories visit the Cochlear online store.
 You can also find videos on YouTube to help you pair your devices.